kjabr/ACL-PUB-SUB/README.md

 ![alt text](https://github.com/kjabr/ACL-PUB-SUB/blob/master/Kafka.jpg)

+As you can see the centralized webserver sends the Kafka messages to all the switches.
+This notifies the switches of that a change to the config file occured.

+To do that do the following:

 - Create an ACL on the switch, called, for example, 'test'
 - On the webserver add the ACL to the "CA_Security_ACL_list_2017" file with whatever ACEs you want (filename can be any name you want)
 - In Guestshell on the switch launch your Python script in the background: